tudorz23/GlobalWaves-part3/README.md

 #### Command Pattern
 * Used for separating the implementations of different actions.
-* Based on the usage of the `ICommand` interface, which exposes the `execute()` method, thus abstracting te use of a command.
+* Based on the usage of the `ICommand` interface, which exposes the `execute()` method, thus abstracting the use of a command.
 * The `AdminInteraction` class iterates through the commands given as input and calls the `execute()` method of the `Invoker` class, which, in turn, calls the `execute()` method of `ICommand` interface.
 * The Invoker provides separation between the commands and the client code that uses them, in this case, the `AdminInteraction`.
-* It is very useful for adding new functionalities, as each one is implemented separately, and it also becomes easier to solve possible occurring problems.
+* It is very useful for adding new functionalities, as each one is implemented separately, and it also becomes easier to solve possibly occurring problems.

 #### Strategy Pattern
-* Used for diverging in implementation between various way of executing a certain action.
+* Used for diverging in implementation between various ways of executing a certain action.
 * It also makes the code easier to maintain and debug, as different approaches to a task are written in different classes.